-Concepts of personal space also differ from in the US.
-For those example.
-Gulf State residents of the same sex commonly sit and stand closer to each other than Westerners do.
+Concepts of personal space also differ from those in the US.
+For example, Gulf State residents of the same sex commonly sit and stand closer to each other than Westerners do.
 They may also touch more often during conversations than Westerners.

 Residents of the Arab Gulf States also tend to manage time differently.
 While residents typically agree in advance on scheduled start times, meetings frequently begin late.
-Further, Gulf residents may prefer to deliberate for an extended period before making final decisions.
+Further, Gulf residents may prefer to deliberate for extended an period before making final decisions most Arab Gulf States observe a Sunday-Thursday workweek, except for Oman, which observes a Saturday-Wednesday workweek.

 The Arab Gulf States use both the Islamic and Western calendars.
-Because Friday is considered a holy day in Islam, most Arab Gulf States observe a Sunday-Thursday workweek, except for Oman, which observes a Saturday-Wednesday workweek.
+Because Friday is considered a holy day in Islam,